 Oxfam Novib is the Dutch affiliate of Oxfam international, an “international confederation of 17 organizations networked together in 92 countries.”
 Within the Oxfam umbrella, Oxfam Novib plays a leading role on the Arab-Israeli conflict, including demonization and other anti-Israel campaigns.

-- Donors include the Netherlands, European Union, Cordaid, CARE, and other branches of Oxfam.
+- Donors include the Netherlands, European Union, other branches of Oxfam, and the United Nations.

 - Oxfam Novib does not reveal all of its governmental donors, but does note that it has received money from Sweden (Swedish International Development Cooperation Agency –SIDA) and from Belgium.